Do I Get My Wife Involved?

 It’s not just another, “Hey babe, I’ll try better.”

 Again, going back to that broken promise thing… you are communicating more than just “it’ll be different next time.”
+You are showing her that you’re doing something to ensure it’s better next time.

 Stop Simply Surviving & Start Thriving

+Join the Live Free CommunityA lot of guys when it comes to dealing with this stuff have no plan.
+They’re just winging it.
 When you have a plan you can show your spouse not only that you are committed to making a change, but also how you intend on making that change happen.

 You’re showing her that you’ve actually thought this whole thing through!